Zen Teachings on Embodying Boundless Intimacy and Ungraspable Enlightenment in Everyday Life.

 Jizo Bodhisattva embodies the aspiration to save all beings from suffering.
 He is the guardian of expectant mothers and travelers.
 Most of all, he is the protector of deceased children, including miscarried, aborted or stillborn infants.

 Aloha & Welcome!

-I am a 70 year old Zen Roshi and a Transpersonal Counselor with a Doctorate in Humanistic Psychology.
+I am a 75 year old Master Zen Teacher and Counselor with a Doctorate in Humanistic Dept Psychology.
 I received my doctoral degree in 1978 from Saybrook University in San Francisco, California.
-Over the last 32 years, it has been my joyful and passionate calling to provide somatic training and growth counseling in Applied Meditation Therapy®, lead Zen meditation practice groups in California and Hawaii, and give public talks and bodymind skill workshops on living meditation as the core wisdoming process of everyday life.
+Over the last 40 years, it has been my joyful and passionate calling to provide somatic training and growth counseling in Applied Meditation Therapy®, lead Zen meditation practice groups in California and Hawaii, and give public talks and bodymind skill workshops on living meditation as the core wisdoming process of everyday life.

 In 1996, I created ZenDoctor.Com to promote greater public awareness of Applied Meditation Therapy and to globally extend my teachings as a humanistic counselor and a Zen Roshi to the global Internet community.
 Also, since the creation of my website, I have been providing Telephone & Video Counseling & Training to people worldwide.
 While working on my second book entitled Zen Intimacy, I continue to write articles in Europe and America on spiritual growth, optimum wellness, behavioral wisdom, compassionate action and peak human embodiment.

 As an extension of my worldwide teaching, training and counseling, I am happy to introduce this spiritual network community.
 Here people from all around the world can learn about living from their Only Moment Body of enlightenment and the bright wisdoming of their core Self.